davidh-lambda/Open-Sora/docs/tutorial/_tabs/02-setup.md

        ```bash
        parallel -a ~/nodes.txt ssh {} 'cat $SHAREDDIR/conda_init.sh >> ~/.bashrc'
        ```
-       (This command reads the list of nodes from `~/nodes.txt` and executes the `cat` command on each node to append `conda_init.sh` to `~/.bashrc`.)
+       This command reads the list of nodes from `~/nodes.txt` and appends `conda_init.sh` to `~/.bashrc` on each node using `cat`.
-    3. **Ensure that the Conda environment is available on all nodes:**
+    3. **Verify the availability of the Conda environment on all nodes**
       ```bash
       parallel -a ~/nodes.txt ssh {} 'source ~/.bashrc && command -v conda >/dev/null 2>&1 && echo "{}: Conda is installed" || echo "{}: Conda is NOT installed"'
       ```
-4. **Ensure Only Conda's Python Libraries Are Used**
+4. (Optional) **Ensure Only Conda's Python Libraries Are Used**

-    To prevent Python from inadvertently importing packages from `~/.local/python`, it's essential to disable user site-packages.
+    To prevent Python from inadvertently importing packages from `~/.local/python`, it's best to disable user site-packages.
 This ensures that only the libraries managed by Conda are used during execution.

     **Export the `PYTHONNOUSERSITE` Environment Variable**